What’s the best convertible car seat? Sadly, it’s not that simple.

 If you need to fit three child restraints in one row (or two seats and an adult into a smallish car) the go-to seat is the Diono Radian RXT (formerly known as the Sunshine Kids Radian).

 The Radian is a nifty, narrow seat that fits 3-across in nearly every car.
 It’s got safety features out the wazoo and is also one of the tallest shells on the market.
-If you want to rear-face your kid as long as possible, this is the seat for you.
+If you want to rear-face your kid as long as possible, this is the seat for you (it now goes up to 50lbs RF!).

 Being so tall also makes it quite a space hog when rear-facing, so it’s NOT for compact cars or for people who need lots of leg room in the front seat.
 Yes, there is an angle adjuster to make it a bit more upright in the rear-facing position for older babes who have neck control, but it’s not always a sure thing.
 Many say the Radian is the best convertible car seat out there.
 I agree it’s a good one (in that it’s very safe), but the size and weight are a problem for many.
 It also lacks a lot of convenience features that most other high-end seats have, such as a no-rethread harness and a seat belt lock-off.